-Beginning at the AGM in 2002 and initiated in 2003, it was determined that a portion of all individual membership fees would be allocated to a capital fund called “The Fields Fund.”
+Beginning in 2003, it was determined that a member contribution would be allocated to a capital fund called “The Fields Fund.”
 The purpose of the Fund is to accumulate capital for future use to acquire, develop, maintain, improve, and otherwise support the Club’s ability to obtain playing fields.
 A precedent exists for large Ultimate organizations to build their own fields – Ottawa Carleton Ultimate Association successfully built its own Ultimate field complex.
 The TUC Fields Fund is steadily growing and the Club is actively looking for suitable public or private field development opportunities.

 Since the inception of the Fields Fund a small committee has worked diligently to identify opportunities for the Club.
 Their initiatives have included:

 - Working to increase our political clout at City Hall to improve our near term access to City-owned fields,

 - Ideas to increase and diversify our sources of fields,

 - Participating in the City's redevelopment projects to ensure the likelihood of TUC access to any fields built there,

 - In 2003 forming the Friends of Athletic Fields coalition to coordinate projects that increase the overall availability of athletic fields.
 This is now focused through the Toronto Sports Council of which TUC is an active participant.

 - Developing business case and financial models that we can use to professionally approach prospective partners

 - Meeting with numerous ownership groups to discuss potential project partnerships.
 In 2005-2006 we were close to striking a deal and in 2012 we were successful in forming a partnership at Monarch Park Stadium.

 - We are actively working behind the scenes to apply our Fields Fund to new field development projects that are beneficial to the membership.
 When static our capital grows into a viable sum that we can effectively utilize down the road.